 Q. Is a griddle healthier than a grill?

 A griddle isn’t any healthier than a grill.
 In fact, a griddle often accumulates grease on its cooking surface, while a grill allows the grease to fall down into the catch basin.
-How healthy a griddled or grilled food is has more to do with the type of food, not the cooking method.
-If the goal is healthier eating, consider choosing grilled veggies over a porterhouse steak.
+How healthy a griddled or grilled meal is has more to do with the type of food, not the cooking method.
+If the goal is healthier eating, consider grilling more veggies and less fatty meat.

-Basic cleaning should be done before and after every use to keep the food tasting great and the grill working properly.
-To clean the grill, use the grill brush to remove stuck-on pieces of food, sauce, spices, and other burned food items.
-It’s also a good idea to empty out the grease tray so that it doesn’t overflow and cause a mess.
+Grill masters should perform basic cleaning after every use to keep the food tasting great and the grill working properly.
+Use a grill brush to remove stuck-on food, sauce, spices, and other burned items.
+It’s also a good idea to empty out the grease tray after every use so that it doesn’t overflow and cause a mess.

 For more robust cleaning, put away the grill tools and break out the grill cleaner and an abrasive scrubbing pad.
-Each piece from the interior of the grill, including grates, griddles, burner protectors, and the entire catch basin at the bottom of the grill, should be removed and carefully cleaned with a grill cleaner before being rinsed, dried, and returned to its position inside the grill.
+Remove each piece from the interior of the grill, including grates, griddles, burner protectors, and the entire catch basin at the bottom of the grill, and carefully clean it with a grill cleaner before rinsing, drying, and returning it to its position inside the grill.

 Q. How do you take care of a grill?

-To properly take care of a grill, follow these simple steps:
+To care for your grill and extend its lifespan, follow these simple steps:

 - Regularly check the gas or electrical connection to ensure that there are no tears, breaks, or leaks.

-- Make sure the grill is properly covered when it isn’t in use to avoid damage from rain, snow, and ice.
+- Properly cover the grill when it isn’t in use to avoid damage from the elements.

-- Before and after every use, the grill should be cleaned.
-Depending on how frequently the grill is used, it should be deep cleaned with a grill cleaner semi-regularly to help ensure that it lasts for years.
+- Clean the grill after every use.
+Depending on how frequently the grill is used, deep clean it with a grill cleaner semi-regularly to help ensure that it lasts for years.